lmangani/duckdb-extension-httpserver/docs/README.md

 }
 ```

+#### 👉 CROSS-OVER EXAMPLES

- 👉 You can also have DuckDB instances query each other and... _themselves!_
+ 👉 You can now have DuckDB instances query each other and... _themselves!_

 ```sql
 D LOAD json;